Amphibious Rapid Deployment Brigade

-The Amphibious Rapid Deployment Brigade (水陸機動団, Suirikukidōdan) is the only marines brigade units of the Japan Ground Self-Defense Force (JGSDF) responsible for conducting amphibious warfare, coastal defence, and rapid response operations to security threats in island areas in Japanese territorial waters if invaded.
+The Amphibious Rapid Deployment Brigade (水陸機動団, Suirikukidōdan) is the only marine unit of the Japan Ground Self-Defense Force (JGSDF) responsible for conducting amphibious warfare, coastal defence, and rapid response operations to security threats in island areas in Japanese territorial waters if invaded.

 The ARDB is based at Camp Ainoura in Sasebo, Nagasaki Prefecture.

 History

 Members of the 6th Division (Japan) conduct a landing training by LCAC in 2012.

 In light of tensions over the Senkaku Islands and the decision for putting the Chinese Coast Guard under military control, Japan started the process of creating an elite marine unit.
 This brigade was designed to conduct amphibious operations and to recover any Japanese islands taken by an adversary.

 In 2006, Japan devised a plan to respond to this threat as outlined in the Defense Programs and Budget of Japan.
 Thus Japan prepared an amphibious force with the necessary know-how, acquired amphibious and other vehicles for such warfare.
 Prior to this, training was conducted with the U.S. Marine Corps such as "Iron Fist" and the integrated exercise "Dawn Blitz" in which the JSDF participated.

 In the Rim of the Pacific Exercise of 2014, the Japan Ground Self-Defense Force participated for the first time with amphibious warfare training between the U.S. Marine Corps and the GSDF for multilateral exercises.
 In Japan, joint exercises are also conducted by inviting the U.S. Marine Corps at JGSDF Camp Soumagahara (Gunma Prefecture) and training with the dispatch of GSDF members to the U.S. Marine Corps in Okinawa Prefecture.

 In 2016, 300 WAIR soldiers were sent to Camp Pendleton for marine training.
 They were also trained to prepare for the ARDB's establishment.

 On March 27, 2018, groundwork for the creation of the ARDB was completed.